Waning Crescent on

 Moon before ascending node

-8 days after descending node on 23 July 2016 at 07:49 in ♓ Pisces.
-The Moon is located south of the ecliptic over the following 4 days, until the lunar orbit crosses from South to North in ascending node on 5 August 2016 at 07:48 in ♍ Virgo.
+8 days after descending node on 23 July 2016 at 07:49 in ♓ Pisces the Moon is positioned south of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from South to North in ascending node on 5 August 2016 at 07:48 in ♍ Virgo.

 Moon at northern standstill

 At 04:53 the Moon is meeting its standstill point to reach North declination of ∠18.529°.
-Over the next 14 days the lunar orbit is going to extend southward to face maximum declination of ∠-18.481° at the point of next standstill in ♐ Sagittarius on 14 August 2016 at 13:05.
+Over the upcoming 14 days the lunar orbit is going to tilt southward to face maximum declination of ∠-18.481° at the point of next southern standstill in ♐ Sagittarius on 14 August 2016 at 13:05.

 Syzygy in 2 days